dwesterwick/SPTQuestingBots/README.md

 * **0.3.0** (ETA: Mid November)
     * Rework quest data structures and logic layer to allow additional actions
     * Emulation of bots planting items
+    * Implement quest-objective dependencies so certain objectives must be completed immediately before the next one (i.e. go to a specfic location and only then "plant" an item)
     * Refactoring terrible code
 * **0.4.0** (ETA: Late November)
     * Add new quest-objective action: unlocking doors